Skip to main content

 About

-Guild Hall Simulator: Prologue is a single player casual simulation game.
+Guild Hall Simulator: Prologue is a single player and multiplayer casual management game with fantasy, economy, medieval and historical themes.
 It was developed by Obsessive Games and was released on August 1, 2025.
 It received negative reviews from players.

 Skip User Reviews

-• The game has a charming concept of managing a guild and sending adventurers on quests, which is refreshing and fun.
+• Unique and charming concept of managing a guild with personalized hall building and sending adventurers on quests.

 • story